ANALYTICS SOLUTIONS2025-07-07⏱️ 14 minutes

 Production managers use different techniques and tools to analyze results in the Food and beverage industry.

+• Statistical analysis: Data and insights are derived from statistical techniques.
 Data Mining: Machine learning algorithms help to find trends and patterns in their datasets.

-Predictive analytics : Predict upcoming trends and results based on the historical data
+• Predictive analytics: Predict upcoming trends and results based on the historical data

 Coca-Cola: Marketing data analytics tools help them increase their business revenue by focusing more on customer service.